rocky1001/blog/about/resume-en.md

 * Design and build demographic labeling system for mobile users, which analyzing the delivery log and labeled the mobile user, then the label data can be used to guide the ad delivery for better effect.

-Project: Data Management Platform(Ad delivery data storage and analysis platform)
+Data Management Platform(Ad delivery data storage and analysis platform)
 Worked as major developer in the team, includes:

 * Analyzing delivery data with different dimension combinations (Mainly using Hive and Elastic Search).